TolikPylypchuk/SharpHook/docs/articles/logging.md

 It is highly recommended to use `LogEntryParser` in order to create a log entry out of the pointers to the message format and arguments.
 This way you won't have to handle these pointers directly.
 The problem with handling them directly is that the log callback receives a variable number of arguments.
-In C# you can use the `params` keyword for that, but native functions do that in an entirely different way, and .NET doesn't have a default way to handle that (there is an undocumented `__arglist` keyword, but it can't be used in delegates and callbacks). `LogEntryParser` handles all that - its code is based on the log handling code of [LibVLCSharp](https://github.com/videolan/libvlcsharp).
+In C#, you can use the `params` keyword for that, but native functions do that in an entirely different way, and .NET doesn't have a default way to handle that (there is an undocumented `__arglist` keyword, but it can't be used in delegates and callbacks). `LogEntryParser` handles all that – its code is based on the log handling code of [LibVLCSharp](https://github.com/videolan/libvlcsharp).
 Basically it calls the native `vsprintf` function from the C runtime and lets it deal with formatting the log message with native variable arguments.
 It then parses the log message and the log format and extracts the arguments.